Nottingham Forest 0-1 Everton: Abdoulaye Doucoure nets late winner for Toffees to dent hosts' Champions League hopes

 Report and free match highlights as Everton secured a 1-0 win against Nottingham Forest at the City Ground; Abdoulaye Doucoure scored with seconds to go after the Toffees looked the better side; Man City within two points of Forest in third place after beating Crystal Palace

-Abdoulaye Doucoure secured a late winner for Everton at the City Ground to beat Nottingham Forest 1-0 and dent their hopes of Champions League qualification.
+Abdoulaye Doucoure scored a late winner for Everton at the City Ground to beat Nottingham Forest 1-0 and dent their hopes of Champions League qualification.

-The game looked to be reaching a stalemate until Jack Harrison flooded forward on the counter and found Doucoure on the left, before the midfielder curled home the only goal with seconds to go.
+The game looked to be reaching a stalemate until Dwight McNeil flooded forward on the counter and found Doucoure on the left, before the midfielder curled home the only goal with seconds to go.

 Pressure now ramps up on Forest after suffering back-to-back defeats in the Premier League, with Manchester City also securing an emphatic 5-2 win against Crystal Palace in the early kick-off on Saturday to move within two points of Nuno Espirito Santo's side in third.